BML-cbnu/ExPDrug/RWR/README.md

 # Drug Discovery with RWR(Random Walk with Restart)

 This repository contains scripts to analyze biological pathways using random walks on a heterogeneous network.
-The analysis identifies important compounds related to pathways with significant p-values and visualizes the results.
+The analysis identifies important compounds related to pathways based on relevance scores obtained from model training and visualizes the results.

 ## Overview